About ENERGY STAR for Commercial Buildings

 ENERGY STAR is a voluntary U.S. Environmental Protection Agency (EPA) program that delivers environmental benefits and financial value through superior energy efficiency.
 Through ENERGY STAR, EPA partners with businesses and public-sector organizations to transform the way that commercial buildings use energy.
 In 2018, the ENERGY STAR program for commercial buildings helped businesses and organizations save 190 billion kilowatt-hours of electricity, avoid $12 billion in energy costs, and achieve 140 million metric tons of greenhouse gas reductions.

 Today, thousands of organizations use ENERGY STAR tools and resources to help them assess their energy performance, improve their efficiency, and earn recognition.

 Commercial buildings and industrial plants are responsible for nearly half of the nation’s energy use and nearly half of its greenhouse gas emissions.
-Much of this energy is wasted through inefficiencies, but by adopting a strategic energy management approach through ENERGY STAR, it is possible to save energy, save money, and protect the environment.
+Much of this energy is wasted through inefficiencies.
+By adopting a strategic energy management approach through ENERGY STAR, it is possible to save energy, save money, and protect the environment.

 Thousands of organizations have partnered with EPA and ENERGY STAR to make their properties more energy efficient, including 15 of the 20 largest school districts, eight of the ten largest healthcare organizations, state and local governments, small businesses, and multinational corporations.
 Learn more about partnership.

 Portfolio Manager and Energy Benchmarking

 EPA’s free online ENERGY STAR Portfolio Manager® tool is the industry standard for measuring and tracking energy performance within commercial buildings.
 In fact, the commercial buildings market has used Portfolio Manager to benchmark billions of square feet of commercial floor space across more than 300,000 of buildings.
 That's nearly 25% of all commercial floor space in the country.
 The tool provides dozens of energy performance metrics, and some buildings can also receive a 1 – 100 ENERGY STAR score, which rates energy performance in comparison to similar buildings across the country.
 Learn more about benchmarking.

 ENERGY STAR Certification